Quickstart

 └── /packages/...

-└── /@green-stack-core/... # <- Starterkit helpers and universal utils
+└── /@green-stack-core/... # <- Starterkit and Universal App helpers

 Since the goal is to keep things as write-once as possible, we don’t recommend writing code or features directly in the @app/expo or @app/next workspaces.
 Keep them for config and routing only.

-It will make maximum code reuse for web and mobile easier.
+Following this recommendation will make maximum code reuse for web and mobile easier.

 The GREEN stack